bridgefy/sdk-android-beta/README.md

 ## Secure connections

-Bridgefy's functionality is its ability to provide a secure connection for sending data within the mesh network.
+Part of Bridgefy's functionality is its ability to provide a secure connection for sending data within a mesh network.
 To ensure the privacy and security of sensitive data, Bridgefy SDK employs encryption techniques.
 Encryption involves transforming data into an unreadable format, which can only be deciphered by authorized recipients who possess the correct decryption key.

-Bridgefy utilizes the Signal Protocol, a widely recognized and trusted encryption protocol, to encrypt the sensitive data exchanged between devices in the mesh network.
+Bridgefy utilizes the Signal Protocol, a widely recognized and trusted encryption protocol, to encrypt sensitive data exchanged between devices in a mesh network.
 The Signal Protocol provides end-to-end encryption, meaning the data remains encrypted throughout its entire journey from the sender to the intended recipient.
 This ensures that even if someone intercepts the data, they won't be able to access its contents without the proper decryption key.

-> However, users also have the option to implement their own custom encryption if they prefer,
+> However, companies and developers who use the Bridgefy SDK in their mobile apps also have the option to implement their own custom encryption if they prefer,
-> which doesn't require the establishment of a secure connection but necessitates robust encryption key management practices.
+> which doesn't require the establishment of a secure connection but needs robust encryption-key management practices

 ### Established secure connection